Содержание

 Tells BIND on which port it should listen for IPv6 client requests.

-The only alternative to any
+The only alternative to any is

-.
+none.
 As far as IPv6 is concerned, the server only

 accepts wild card addresses.